Emanant and emergent symmetry-topological-order from low-energy spectrum: Introduction

 A connection between boundary symmetry and bulk topological order was first observed in \Rf{LW0605}, where the topological entanglement entropy was shown to originate from a boundary conservation law rooted in the bulk topological order; this was later confirmed numerically \cite{YS13094596}.
 A systematic symmetry/topological-order correspondence was developed via the holographic picture of emergent non-invertible gravitational anomalies \cite{KZ150201690,KZ170501087,JW190513279} and of dualities \cite{FT180600008,PV190906151}, leading to a holographic understanding of generalized symmetries \cite{JW191213492,LB200304328,KZ190504924,KZ200514178, GK200805960,AS211202092,FT220907471}.
 This holographic point of view has been applied to understand gapped and gapless phases of matter with generalized symmetries~\cite{TW191202817,KZ200514178,CW220506244, MT220710712, CW221214432,wen2023classification,BBP231217322,BW240300905,CAW240505331,BIT240509754,BT240505302,LZ240612151,W240805801,BPS240805266,ACS240805585,BS240902166,PLA240918113,BST250220440,BW250312699,AW250321764,W250313685,PAL250702036,STZ250705350}.

-With this classification-oriented viewpoint, determining a system’s low-energy emergent or emanant symmetry is no longer just a computation of a group structure.
-Instead, one needs to identify the corresponding symTO in one higher dimension.
+With this holographic viewpoint, determining a system’s low-energy emergent or emanant symmetry is no longer just a computation of a group structure.
+Instead, one needs to identify the corresponding symTO in one-higher dimension.
 This requires a new type of calculation and is the main focus of this paper.
-As an illustrative example, we study the spin-$\frac12$ antiferromagnetic Heisenberg chain with $SO(3)$ spin-rotation and translation symmetries, and compute its low-energy symTO (equivalently, the associated braided tensor category).
+As an illustrative example, we study the spin-$1/2$ antiferromagnetic Heisenberg chain with $SO(3)$ spin-rotation and translation symmetries, and compute its low-energy symTO (equivalently, the associated braided tensor category).